In this post, we will be exploring the automatic 50 PTSD rating in detail.

 Whereas the 30 PTSD rating is strikingly less severe, and includes the following symptoms:

-30 VA disability rating for PTSD criteria
+30 PTSD Rating criteria

 “Occupational and social impairment with occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks (although generally functioning satisfactorily, with routine behavior, self-care, and conversation normal), due to such symptoms as: depressed mood, anxiety, suspiciousness, panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, recent events).”